-A famous song we all know says Diamonds are a girl’s best friend.
-I think we can all agree that diamonds are quite lovely.
-They truly have a way to draw our eyes to them when we see them worn.
-They are precious, they are rare, but they take time and intense conditions to form.
-They didn’t just become….there was a process.
+Diamonds…they are precious, they are rare, but they take time and intense conditions to form.
+They didn’t just become perfect and brilliant….there was a process.
 The Natural History Museum states : “Diamonds are crystals of pure carbon that form under crushing pressures and intense heat.”
-It didn’t happen overnight- time, pressure, heat, and waiting for someone to unearth them.
-Or course when they are found- they are in their rough form.
+It didn’t happen overnight…pressure, heat, and waiting years upon years for someone to unearth them.
+Of course when they are found- they are in their rough form.
 A rock with rough edges, dirty from hundreds of years hidden in the dark depths of the earth.
 A process- a process that requires uncomfortable conditions to beautify and create the finished product….so much like us.